 Gym memberships are available.
 See our promotions for new members on @EvolveFitnessDC

-Have a look at our other Learning for Leisure courses at the College.
+Have a look at our other Learning for Leisure courses at the College or why not train to qualify as a gym instructor or personal trainer at the College?

 Derby College offer sport, health and leisure facilities for public use.
 This includes fitness centre, sports hall and outdoor pitch hire plus lots more.
 Located at Broomfield Hall, Johnson Building and Mackworth.